seatable/seatable-admin-docs/manual/config/templates_and_manual.md

 With the exception of the calendar plugin (which is bundled with SeaTable Server), SeaTable plugins must be separately installed.

-Plugins can be downloaded from <https://market.seatable.io/plugins/> as ZIP files.
+In System Admin->Plugins->Import plugins from market, you can import plugins from market directly.
+You can also download plugins can be downloaded from <https://market.seatable.io/plugins/> as ZIP files.

 Once uploaded to the SeaTable Server via system administration in the web interface, users can add them to their bases via the plugin manager.